Recording of Nadine Gaab: Screening for Developmental Dyslexia and other Reading Disabilities: The WHY, WHOM, WHEN, HOW and WHERE

 This is a per person fee

 URGENT FINAL REGISTRATION STEP: After purchasing this webinar, you will receive an email which will contain an important digital PDF that you need to download.
 (Check your spam folder.)
 This PDF contains the link to your recording.
-(You will have this recording for one month.)
+This recording will be available to view for one month from the date of purchase.

 This timely session will address screening for literacy milestones and reading disabilities, including developmental dyslexia in early grades (pre-K-1st).
 It will provide the WHY behind the screening movement with a strong focus on the neurobiology of reading development and reading disabilities.
 It will introduce the 'Dyslexia Paradox' and will further outline the important constructs to screen for with a developmental lens and discuss practical steps for implementing a screening protocol in various educational or clinical settings.
 The session will conclude with an overview of different screening instruments and criteria for picking the right screener as well as a discussion about the educational and clinical implications of screening young children.